LaunchPadLab/lp-redux-api/docs.md

 Returns **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** A string constant indicating request status

-# set-from-request
+# setFromRequest

-A function that creates action handlers for actions generated by [requestWithKey](requestWithKey).
+A function that creates action handlers for actions generated by [requestWithKey](#requestwithkey).
 These handlers set data in the state from the response(s) of a given request.

 By default, setFromRequest creates handlers for `<requestKey>_SUCCESS` and `<requestKey>_FAILURE` action types.